gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Console/README.md

 A teletype usually consisted of a keyboard and printer in a single box.

 At later stages of development, teletypes were swapped with specialized computer terminals such as [VT100](https://en.wikipedia.org/wiki/VT100).
-Those electronic devices provided not only basic input/output capabilities, but also colors, pseudographics, and a custom control language based around a then-emerging [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) standard.
+Those electronic devices provided not only the basic input/output capabilities, but also colors, pseudographics, and a custom control language based around a then-emerging [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) standard.

 Unix operating systems have built-in support for ANSI escape sequences that constitute the control language defined by the standard.
 Windows ignored that practice for a long time, up until Windows 10 version 1511.